Number:

 Students who wish to use an excused absence must submit an Excused Absence Notification form and any supporting documentation at least fourteen (14) calendar days in advance of the scheduled absence date.
 All class work missed due to an excused absence must be made up.
 The instructor, in consultation with the student, will identify a deadline for submission of the work that is appropriate to the requirements of the class but no later than five (5) working days after the day of the scheduled absence.

-• The opportunity for the student to make up any test or other work missed during the excused absence;
+• The opportunity to make up any test or other work missed during the excused absence;

 • The option, when feasible, to continue classes and coursework during the academic term through online participation for the period of time the student is placed on active duty;